econmediadb/econmediadb/README.md

 ### Hi there 👋

+I'm a passionate educator deeply immersed in the world of economics.
+As an active teacher at a public secondary school, I've dedicated myself to exploring and enhancing the pedagogy of economics teaching.

+📊 My interests lie at the intersection of economics and technology, particularly in the application of numerical methods to economic models.
+I'm constantly seeking new ways to integrate coding into my teaching, making economic theories more accessible and engaging for my students.

+💡 I'm fervently engaged in discussing current economic issues, and strive to present these complex topics in a clear and relatable manner.

+🌐 On this platform, you'll find my projects and collaborations that reflect my dedication to education, economics, and technology.

 <!--
 **econmediadb/econmediadb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.